rubixcube199/dots-hyprland/README.md

  - See the main branch for dependencies and installation instructions
  - Start bar with `eww open winbar`
  - VSCode theme: Community Material Theme Darker, _Hyprland opacity windowrule 0.92_
+ - Note that you have to install the Segoe UI Variable font manually